CartoDB/mobile-ios-samples/README.md

 This is sample for Carto Mobile SDK (http://www.cartodb.com), demonstrating several key features.

-## Download and documentation
-  * Carto Mobile SDK for iOS (CartoMobileSDK.framework) should be linked or copied to the root folder of the project

 ## Features
 1. Creating a map
    - set map location and zoom